LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 This guide is going to be a little different than what I would usually do, typically my guides would focus on a singular component or pattern.
 This time, we're going to be doing an introduction to web accessibility testing.

-There will be limited hand-holding here, it's not going to be a case of me finding a website and identifying the issues, to walk you through, we're going for something a little different, a little spicier, even.
+There will be limited hand-holding here, it's not going to be a case of me finding a website and identifying the issues, to walk you through, we're going for something a little different.

 I've built a website for a fictional company and brace yourselves, I have intentionally made it inaccessible.
 Why would you do that?
 I hear you say.
 Well, firstly it's not a new idea, there's quite a few examples around the web, folks make them for various reasons: